microsoft/aurora/docs/finetuning.md

 scales["new_atmos_var"] = 1.0
 ```

+To more efficiently learn new variables, it is recommended to use a separate learning rate for
+the patch embeddings of the new variables in the encoder and decoder.
+For example, if you are using Adam, you can try `1e-3` for the new patch embeddings
+and `3e-4` for the other parameters.

+By default, patch embeddings in the encoder for new variables are initialised randomly.
+This means that adding new variables to the model perturbs the predictions for the existing
+variables.
+If you do not want this, you can alternatively initialise the new patch embeddings in the encoder
+to zero.
+The relevant parameter dictionaries are `model.encoder.{surf,atmos}_token_embeds.weights`.

 ## Other Model Extensions

 It is possible to extend to model in any way you like.